desihub/desidatamodel/doc/DESI_TARGET/randoms.rst

 ==================

-See http://legacysurvey.org for more details about the corresponding columns for sources extracted by the Tractor in the Legacy Surveys
+See http://legacysurvey.org for more details about the corresponding columns for sources extracted by the Tractor in the Legacy Surveys, e.g. the units of the depth quantities.

 .. _`SFD98`: http://adsabs.harvard.edu/abs/1998ApJ...500..525S
 .. _`Legacy Surveys`: http://legacysurvey.org